NourAllaahh/E-farming-mobile-application/README.md

 * - [Soil picker: Ceration and compilation](https://flutter.dev/docs/get-started/codelab)
 * - [Plant disease detection: Ceration and compilation](https://github.com/NourAllaahh/Plant-disease-detection-CNN-Model.git)
 ## Note
-Please dm me our contact my email to see the full documentation of this project
+Please dm me our contact my email: nourallaahh@gmail.com to see the full documentation of this project

 This project is a starting point for a Flutter application.